phasTrak/AsyncApostle/README.md

 4. Analyze a method body and replace the every synchronous call with its `async` implementation if exists.
 5. Analyze a method body and replace the every `.Result` call with the `await` call.
 6. Analyze usage of a processed method.
 If the method is called from `async` context the AsyncApostle will replace its call with the `await` expression, otherwise it will just call `.Result` or `.Wait()`
+7. Analyze invocation of a `Task`-returning method.
+If the `Task` returned from the method is neither awaited nor returned, a warning will be shown.

 <details>
     <summary>Converter method to async demo</summary>